ZuseApp/zuse-web/zuse-hub-api.md

 ```
 {
   "project" : {
-    "raw_code" : "<Project raw code>",
+    "project_json" : "<Project json>",
     "compiled_code" : "<Project compiled code>"
   }
 }
 ```
 On success, the endpoint returns a :no_content status.

-The server pulls the project title, description, and uuid out of the raw\_code.
-If any of these keys are not present or if the raw\_code or compiled\_code are invalid json the endpoint will return an :unprocessable\_entity status with the following json:
+The server pulls the project title, description, and uuid out of the project\_json.
+If any of these keys are not present or if the project\_json or compiled\_code are invalid json the endpoint will return an :unprocessable\_entity status with the following json:

 ```
 { "errors" : [ <List of full error messages>, ... ] }